CTFd/tourist/README.md

 - Do not use waitForNavigation - tourist will automatically wait for the navigation to complete upon clicking buttons
 - Do not use screenshot / record in the actions - instead specify this in tourist options when dispatching the request

-### Configuring tourist

-We recommend using tourist in Docker, and configuring it with environmental variables.
-Example (default) config can be seen in the `.env.example` file which is self-explanatory.

-The only required setting is the `REDIS_URL`.
-It's also recommend to provide a securely random `SECRET` - tourist will generate a random secret key on startup, however if you happen to restart the application your old tokens will become invalid.

 #### Authentication